 In Indiana, virtual charter schools are funded differently than traditional charter schools.
 Indiana statute defines a virtual charter school as any charter school, including a conversion charter school, that provides for the delivery of more than 50% of instruction to students through: (1) virtual distance learning, (2) online technologies, or (3) computer based instruction.

-The Basic Grant for virtual charter schools is calculated by the virtual charter school's ADM multiplied by 87.5% of the school's foundation amount determined under IC § 20-43-5-4.
+The Basic Grant for virtual charter schools is calculated by the virtual charter school's ADM multiplied by 90% of the school's foundation amount determined under IC § 20-43-5-4.
 In order to determine the foundation amount, virtual charter schools must complete the calculation for the school foundation amount in the Basic Grant formula.
-Additionally, virtual charter schools are eligible for special education funding.
+Additionally, virtual charter schools are eligible for special education funding, career and technical education grants, honor grants, complexity grants, and full-day kindergarten grants.

 For more information about virtual charter school funding, schools are encouraged to contact the IDOE's Office of School Finance at 317-232-0840.